krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Create IAM Role for EC2: This trust policy allows EC2 to assume the role defined here:
 ```
-// IAM Role for EC2 - meaning EC2 is cllowed to assume this role
+// IAM Role for EC2 - meaning EC2 is allowed to assume this role
 resource "aws_iam_role" "ec2_dynamodb_role" {
   name = "ec2-dynamodb-role"